shreaker/Hue-Webcontrol/README.md

 - Win10 smartphone: 1280x720
 - Desktop: 1920x1080

+Web App:
+- Use your favourite browser and create a link to the Hue-Webcontrol webpage.
+Add the link to your home-screen.
+- The icon of the Web App is a light bulb (see favicon).

 # Dependency
 Software:
 - Deploy Hue-Webcontrol on a webserver: NGINX | Apache with PHP5 or later